 Interestingly, the most complete inventory of the contents of the ark of the covenant is found in the New Testament: Hebrews 9:4 says that the Most Holy Place had “the gold-covered ark of the covenant.
 This ark contained the gold jar of manna, Aaron’s staff that had budded, and the stone tablets of the covenant.”
-The stone tablets were those on which Moses had written the Ten Commandments.
+The stone tablets were those on which God had written the Ten Commandments.

 At various times in Israel’s history, it seems that various items were in the ark of the covenant.
 When God first gave Moses the instructions on building the ark, He said, “Put in the ark the tablets of the covenant law, which I will give you” (Exodus 25:16).

 Sometime during the wilderness wanderings, God commanded that a bowl of manna be added to the ark’s cargo: “Moses said to Aaron, ‘Take a jar and put an omer of manna in it.
 Then place it before the Lord to be kept for the generations to come.’
 As the Lord commanded Moses, Aaron put the manna with the tablets of the covenant law, so that it might be preserved” (Exodus 16:33–34).

 After the rebellion of Korah, God commanded the leader of each tribe of Israel to bring a staff to the tabernacle.
 The name of each leader was inscribed in his staff; the tribe of Levi bore Aaron’s name.
 God instructed that the staffs be placed in the tabernacle overnight.
 The next morning, Aaron’s rod “had not only sprouted but had budded, blossomed and produced almonds” (Numbers 17:8) as a sign of God’s blessing on the Levitical priesthood.
 God then said, “Put back Aaron’s staff in front of the ark of the covenant law, to be kept as a sign to the rebellious” (verse 10).